- Manage Utility Account

 - Dig Safe

-- For Developers
+- Developers & Contractors

-- Other Utilities
+- Other Utility Providers

-The City has adopted the International Plumbing Code, which requires that an approved backflow preventer be installed on all cross connections.
+The City has adopted the International Plumbing Code, which requires that an approved backflow preventer be installed and tested annually on all cross connections.

 Irrigation systems should be winterized and the backflow preventer should be shut off, drained and/or removed for the winter.

 If your backflow preventer freezes and breaks a Cross Connection Permit is required if the backflow preventer is replaced.